December 28, 2016 nkad3

 What is a Reverse Mortgage?

-We hear the term and we hear it often, but many of us have a hard time understanding exactly what it is.
-What is a reverse mortgage?
+We hear the term, and we hear it often, but many of us have a hard time understanding exactly what it is.

-What is a reverse mortgage used for?
-The uses are really endless.
-A reverse mortgage allows qualified home owners to cash out a portion of their equity (the debt free portion of their home) to a maximum of 55% of the current home value.
-The home value is determined by the bank by way of an appraisal or assessment.
-Typically, no payments are due on the reverse mortgage until sale of the home or transfer of the title at which point the accumulated interest payments on the reverse mortgage will be due as a lump sum.
-You can choose to receive the money in either a lump sum, or installments.
+What is a Reverse Mortgage used for?
+The uses are endless.
+A reverse mortgage allows qualified homeowners to cash out a portion of their equity (the debt-free portion of their home) to a maximum of 59% of the current home value.
+The home value is determined by the bank by way of an appraisal or home assessment.
+Typically, no payments are due on the reverse mortgage until the sale of the home or transfer of the title at which point the accumulated interest payments on the reverse mortgage will be due as a lump sum.
+However, if you wish to make payments towards the principal, to avoid your principal from growing, you have that option through pre-payment privileges as well.

 Leave a Reply